shakti230/Project2018/README.md

 *Figure 13*

+### Analysis 7
-#### Analysis 7 - Use a box plot graph to display the sepal and petal length and width
+Use a box plot graph to display the sepal and petal length and width.

 - See project repository for python code used to run this output.